KDE/kreenshot-editor/doc/pak/osc/README.md

 -----------------------
 Building locally means check if spec file is ready to be published.

+FIRST..
+    of all create a tar.gz snapshot of the current source and place it next to the spec file.
+    Adapt the Source0 tag in the spec file if necessary.
+    TODO: automate this.

 E.g. build for openSUSE_13.1 and for the x86_64 platform:

     $ cd kreenshot-editor